 Suunto Spartan Sport GPS Watch

 The only thing this super watch from Suunto seemingly won’t do in the next Tough Mudder is jump the damn fire pit.
-What it does do is come pre-set for 80 different sports.
+What the holiday gift for dad does do is come pre-set for 80 different sports.
 It can track all your workout stats, includes a GPS route navigation to keep you from getting lost, and rocks a color touch screen that works even when it’s covered in mud.
 (Or, less desirable, blood).

 Google Home is the latest piece of virtual assistant tech that “learns” your preferences the more you use it.
 Place it in the middle of your living room, and its always-listening microphone knows how to add potential playdates to the calendar, order an emergency shipment of diapers, or blast all the Kindie rock playlists you’ve saved.